Skip to main content

 How you'll learn

-It will be assessed in two parts:
+Assessment is in two parts:

-• Part 1: a critical reflective case study
+• Part 1: A critical reflective case study

 Entry requirements